starknet-edu/starknet-cc-ctf-challenges/README.md

 ## Checking challenge packaging with docker

 The best way to make sure the challenge and the solution works is to build a local docker image, and to test it with the existing infra.
-Here are the instructios on how to do this:
+Here are the instructions on how to do this:

 1. Copy the same structure of the example challenges: `public`, `private`, `chal.py`, `Dockerfile`, etc. The infra expects the filenames in this format.
 The names `chal.py`, `solve.py` should be kept and only their content should be updated.
 2. Update `Dockerfile` with the current contract names and the order in which they should be compiled (see examples)